What is a PAYG plan ?

 PAYG plans are all too rare.
 They can also be hard to find.
 It took extensive research to pull this page together and we only considered (what we consider to be the top) 16 phone companies in the country.
 It’s possible that the reason you and customers like you love PAYG plans so much is exactly the reason they’re so fare in Australia.
 PAYG plans are about the cheapest way you can connect your phone to the phone company network for a year.

-As we move in to a world where 4G data speeds are superseded by 5G ( many believe that this’ll happen in 2020 ) it is hard to see that PAYG plans will continue to be produced.
+As we move in to a world where 4G data speeds are superseded by 5G (scheduled to start in 2019 and get going in earnest in 2020) it is hard to see that PAYG plans will continue to be produced.
 The whole world is addicted to data and smartphones.
 PAYG addresses neither.